Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 Lead ads are mobile-first ads that let users submit their info directly on the platform.
 While you can choose to have one, no landing page is actually needed.
 They are built to reduce friction and capture leads fast.

-With LeadsBridge, you can automatically sync Facebook lead ads with your CRM, email platform, or any other tool you use.
-Leads are transferred in real-time, so you can follow up immediately and without tedious manual work.
+Also, automatically sync Facebook lead ads with your CRM, email platform, or any other tool you use.
+When your leads are transferred in real-time, you can follow up immediately, which increases your conversion odds.

 LinkedIn Lead Gen Forms